-The third option is where all dead stock should end up, and at ColieCo Lingerie we are proud to say that the scuba jersey fabric used in our Floral prints collection and the mesh used in our MIDNIGHT collection and Mesh lingerie collection are all sourced from industry line-ends and remnants.
+The third option is where all dead stock should end up, and at ColieCo Lingerie we are proud to say that the scuba jersey fabric used in the underwear you'll find in our Floral prints collection and the mesh used in our MIDNIGHT collection and Mesh lingerie collection are all sourced from industry line-ends and remnants.

 The arguments against using dead stock